Pankaj-Glitch-lang/Bulk-Vegetable-Fruit-Ordering-Platform/README.md

 - **User Authentication**:
   - Secure sign-up and log-in functionality.
-  - Role-based access for admin and customers.
+  - Role-based access for admin and customers.(currently only for admin)

 - **Product Browsing**:
   - View a catalog of vegetables and fruits.